krzysz00/momms/README.md

 Get Rust Nightly:
 https://www.rustup.rs/

-Install BLIS to your home directory: https://github.com/flame/blis
+Install BLIS to your home directory (or edit paths): https://github.com/flame/blis

 Get and install hwloc:
 https://www.open-mpi.org/projects/hwloc/

-To build MOMMS binaries in release using the blis kernel: cargo build --release --features "blis hsw"
+To run the experiments, run `make`.
+This will build the code and produce all results and plots.
+To save the results in a different subdirectory, run `make EXPERIMENT=[directory]`

 Funding
 -------